 We are still doing extremely well with denim – probably because our choice is much greater than other retailers’.
 We have a huge selection of styles, complemented by a vast range of sizes and lengths (up to 41" inside leg). […]

 Our staff are dedicated to having the best product knowledge because the consumer is now much more aware of the manufacturing processes; we offer insights on how the fabric will evolve, shrink and fade.
-We do freeofcharge shortening on the spot, performed on the original chain stitch machine.
+We do free-of-charge shortening on the spot, performed on the original chain stitch machine.
 Besides, we can make other adjustments, including taking in the waist, moving pockets and tapering from the inseam with top stitch, meaning the selvedge is unaffected.
 We also have a huge choice of denim shirts and jackets. […] A lot of customers know that we have unique fittings on much of the stock we carry, so that the same model will fit differently if they try it at another retailer – we often have the styles recreated with adjustments in particular to the rise of the jeans and taper gradings.
-This means that we have to do bigger minimum orders and pay extra to our suppliers, but we have learn it is crucial to have the perfect product.
-It is great to also have brands which have very select distribution that include Smith-Sao-Suzuki and our own brand Soldier Blue London.
+This means that we have to do bigger minimum orders and pay extra to our suppliers, but we have learned it is crucial to have the perfect product.
+It is great to also have brands which have very select distribution that include Smith-Sato-Suzuki and our own brand Soldier Blue London.
 Because of all this, our customers are super loyal.

 JEFFREY RUDES, CO-FOUNDER, J BRAND AND CEO, L’AGENCE

 Why a downturn in denim?
 We are missing newness.
-New fabrics, finishes and fits are what needed.
+New fabrics, finishes and fits are what are needed.
 Regarding style, I wouldn’t change a 5-pocket classic to a fashion jean.
 I think the consumer always identifies with a 5-pocket.
 It’s familiar, reliable and she trusts them.
 Denim jeans are soft right now although color, print and coated finishes are doing extremely well.
 Today you need to be innovative and create new treatments and textures.
-L’Agence has everything that is working which is why our denim business is substantially ahead of plan and why we are a leading brand in premium denim.
+L’Agence has everything that is working, which is why our denim business is substantially ahead of plan and why we are a leading brand in premium denim.

 ADRIANO GOLDSCHMIED, PRESIDENT, HOUSE OF GOLD

-I totally feel that if denim is not cool right now is almost entirely our responsibility as we made important strategic mistakes. many years we been fighting for sustainability, for changes within the production cycle, from cotton to indigo, to dyeing system and obviously the finishing.
-We been pushing the envelope to the limit with innovation and technology and we honestly substantial and remarkable results.
-The fact is that we totally forgot and underestimated the value of design, creativity and new communication ideas.
+I totally feel that if denim is not cool right now is almost entirely our responsibility as we have made important strategic mistakes.
+For many years we have been fighting for sustainability, for changes within the production cycle, from cotton to indigo, to the dyeing system and obviously the finishing.
+We have been pushing the envelope to the limit with innovation and technology and we honestly achieved substantial and remarkable results.
+The fact is that we totally forgot about and underestimated the value of design, creativity and new communication ideas.
 This is what makes jeans an object of desire.
-We should be learning from sneakers… let’s bring back new ideas and creativity and be brave!
+We should be learning from sneakers… let’s bring back new ideas and creativity – and be brave!

 SEBASTIAN KLINDER, MANAGING DIRECTOR AND OWNER, MUNICH FABRIC START EXHIBITIONS GMBH

 Driven by the disruptive millennium, we will soon see an evolution in denim which will be similar to what we have seen recently in sneakers, athletic gear and urbanwear among others.
-This will require the involvement of technological discoveries, starting with alternative raw materials – new fibers mostly of sustainable origin or high-performance innovations, such as carbon or conductive end uses.
-Denim is becoming inherently more performance-oriented, with garments offering climate control features or worn as protective items for urban mobility.
+This will require the involvement of technological discoveries, starting with alternative raw materials – new fibers mostly of sustainable origin; or high-performance innovations, such as carbon or conductive end uses.
+Denim is becoming inherently more performance-oriented, with garments offering climate control features, or worn as protective items for urban mobility.
 Designers are already embracing new practices and techniques which make jeans smarter and more wearable.
 Automation will play an essential role in the jeans manufacturing process.